DarthVanger/google-drive-api-js-simple/README.md

 // Init passing the google api dependency const googleDriveApiSimple = new googleDriveApiSimple({ gapi });

-// create a new directory
+// create a new folder
 const folderId = await googleDriveApiSimple.createDirectory('my new folder');
 ```